MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 #pragma warning(pop)
 ```
 ### Out-of-line definition of a template member function
-Update 3 produces an error when it encounters an out-of-line definition of a template member function that was not declared in the class.
+Update Version 15.3 produces an error when it encounters an out-of-line definition of a template member function that was not declared in the class.
 The following code now produces error C2039: 'f': is not a member of 'S':

 ```cpp
 struct S {};